 Autumn Minestrone Soup

-Autumn Minestrone Soup is classic minestrone soup with winter squash, kale and hearty farro instead of pasta!
+Autumn Minestrone Soup is an easy minestrone soup recipe with winter squash, kale and farro instead of pasta.
+This soup is hearty, flavorful and perfect for fall!

 Happy Fall!
 I’m so excited that it’s officially my favorite time of year.
 Time to roll out the red carpet for pumpkin (as if I haven’t already), apple, pear, winter squash, kale, and so many more of my faves.